 - Level 1: quoted prices (unadjusted) in active markets for identical assets and liabilities. - Level 2: inputs other than quoted prices included in level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices). - Level 3: inputs for the asset or liability that are not based on observable market data (unobservable inputs).

 3 CHANGES IN ACCOUNTING POLICIES

-Except for the changes below, the accounting policies set out in note 4, have been applied consistently to all periods presented in these financial statements.
+The accounting policies set out in note 4, have been applied consistently to all periods presented in these financial statements.